 Another beloved kid snack is goldfish.
 They are perfect because they don’t make a mess and can be eaten anywhere.
 Another benefit is that they come in a variety of flavors so you can please everyone in the family!

 Annie’s Bunnies are just goldfish in bunny form.
 They share the goldfish’s advantages, making them another solid choice for the list of the best road trip snacks for kids.

 For a healthy and refreshing choice, look no further than grapes.
 These are ideal for summer road trips.
 To keep them colder longer, freeze them before leaving for your trip.
 This will keep them nice and chilly for hours.

 Part of the fun of road trips is eating things you wouldn’t normally eat at home.
-Licorice is one of those things for us.
+Licorice is one of those things for my family.
 We seem to only eat it while on road trips.
-Because it doesn’t get sticky, it’s a great choice for a sweet treat for the drive.
+Because it doesn’t get sticky, it’s a great choice for a sweet treat during the drive.